Non-simple polyominoes of K\H{o}nig type and their canonical module: Abstract

 \section{Abstract}

-We study the K\"onig type property for non-simple polyominoes.
-We prove that, for closed path polyominoes, the polyomino ideals are of K\"onig type, extending the results of Herzog and Hibi for simple thin polyominoes.
+We study the K\H{o}nig type property for non-simple polyominoes.
+We prove that, for closed path polyominoes, the polyomino ideals are of K\H{o}nig type, extending the results of Herzog and Hibi for simple thin polyominoes.
+As an application of this result, we give a combinatorial interpretation for the canonical module of the coordinate ring of a sub-class of closed paths, namely circle closed path polyominoes.
+In this case, we compute also the Cohen-Macaulay type and we show that the coordinate ring is level.